 Children shouldn’t leave foster care in worse shape than when they entered.

 For all citizens of Massachusetts, foster care represents OUR care—and we’re striving to make sure that foster care improves young lives.
-In 2020, more than 15,000 children and youth were in out-of-home placements in Massachusetts (DCF Foster Care Review Report FY2020).
+During FY2022 (July 1, 2021 – June 30, 2022) 13,045 unique children, youth, and young adults were in out-of-home care in Massachusetts (DCF Annual Report FY2022).
 We work with state officials, providers, policy makers, citizens, other advocacy groups, and young people themselves to promote policies and support efforts to improve the Commonwealth’s child-welfare system.

 As long-time, independent service providers and advocates for young people placed in the foster-care system, we are uniquely positioned to bring about positive change.